sammaxfleet/thisorthatpp5/README.md

 ## PROJECT  OBJECTIVE -

 To provide a stable, interactive platform for fashion enthusiasts.
-For the user to find fashion inspiration & be able to like & comment on their favourites.
+For the user to find fashion inspiration & be able to like, Comment & Follow on their favourites Users & their posts.
-For the site to give the user the ability to interact with other users, create a profile & also Upload.
+For the site to give the user the ability to interact with other users, create a profile & also Upload posts.
+The objective is to see different outfits and latest trends, celebrities have access to the lastest fashion drops.
+This allows the user to keep up with trends & decide where they take the inspiration for their own expression, events, birthday's, social media etc.

 ## SITE USER GOAL-

-Breaking down the sit into a few main goals:
+Breaking down the site into a few main goals:

 1 - Fashion Inspiration
-2-  Network and interact with other community members 3 - Fashion research
+2-  Network and interact with other community members 3 - Fashion Research
-4-  Celebrity styling
+4-  Celebrity Styling
-5 - To be able to create a Profile and upload your inspiration.
+5 - To be able to create a Profile and upload your inspiration | Sharing.
 6 - Mobile View & tablet view to be fully responsive.
+7 - Search through the site with Filters

 ## SITE OWNER GOAL -